 Up to a maximum of $2000 consisting of:

 To be considered for this program, the applicant must:

-Applicants must submit the following documentation to the president of the AWMS (firstname.lastname@example.org):
+Applicants must submit the following documentation via the online application form:

 Applicants for the award will be assessed according to the quality of their applications (written communication, clear goals for the proposed research, and provision of evidence that the research project is feasible), and the results of the research relevant to the field of wildlife management.

 Will be comprised of at least 3-5 members: